The Unnatural Normal

 The Subtle Signals: When the Body Starts Whispering

-In conversations with friends, students and clients, I keep hearing the same quiet patterns.
+In conversations with friends, students and clients, I hear the same patterns:

 1. Breath and O₂–CO₂ Balance